 With open enrollment less than a month away, consumers looking for insurance on the state marketplaces will soon need to begin evaluating the plans made available to them on the exchanges.
 The #1 question we've been hearing is simply: "What plan should I choose?"

-Coverage Options and Characteristics
+Coverage options and characteristics

-One of the biggest points of comparison between insurance providers and plans are the network of service providers (the doctors, hospitals and other medical service) the insurer has developed relationships with.
+One of the biggest points of comparison between insurance providers and plans is the network of service providers (the doctors, hospitals and other medical services) the insurer has developed relationships with.
 Visiting one of these in-network providers will cost a policyholder significantly less than a visit to an out-of-network provider.
 As you consider the insurance policy, evaluating the network will be one of your most important responsibilities.
 Here are some things to consider regarding a plan's network:

 1) Is your family doctor in-network?